kubero-dev/kubero/README.md

 Kubero [pronounced: Kube Hero] is a self-hosted PaaS (Platform as a Service) that allows any developer to deploy their application on Kubernetes without specialized knowledge.
 Kubero follows the principles of 12-factor apps.
 It is possible to run apps based on existing containers or from source code.

-> [!NOTE]
-> Kubero v3.0.0 is on the way!
->
-> We're gearing up for the Kubero v3.0.0 release! 🎉 This major update features a rewritten backend, now powered by NestJS, bringing best practices and maintainability.

 ![](https://raw.githubusercontent.com/kubero-dev/docs/refs/heads/main/static/assets/screenshots/createapp.gif)

 More [Screenshots](https://www.kubero.dev/docs/screenshots) and a full video on